As Watford's Premier League journey continues, an ever-growing number of fan groups are starting up, both close to home and around the globe.

 Southern Counties Hornets

-The Southern Counties Hornets, also known as the SC Horns, is a supporters group created for Watford FC fans living and working in the Southern Counties of the UK including: Surrey, Sussex, Hampshire, Dorset, Wiltshire, Oxfordshire, Berkshire and Kent
+The Southern Counties Hornets, also known as the SC Horns, is a supporters group created for Watford FC fans living and working in the Southern Counties of the UK including; Buckinghamshire, Berkshire, Dorset, Hampshire, Kent, Oxfordshire, Surrey, Sussex, Somerset and Wiltshire.

-SC Horns are an informal group whose aim is to interact and chat and share information about all things Watford FC.
+We are an informal group whose aim is to interact and provide an opportunity for fellow Hornets to share information and discuss all things Watford FC.

-As it’s such a large catchment area there are some supporters within the group who have set up local sub groups, including the Dorset Horns and South Coast Hornets, and it’s great for these local groups to arrange meet ups and travel share.
+As it’s such a large catchment area there are some supporters within the group who have set up local sub groups, including the Dorset Horns, South Coast Hornets and Witney Hornets, and these local groups arrange meet-ups and travel share.

-If you live in Surrey, Sussex, Hampshire, Dorset, Wiltshire, Oxfordshire, Berkshire and Kent you are warmly invited to get in contact via the means below.
+If you live or work in their catchment, you are warmly invited to get in contact via the means below.

 Yorkshire and North East Hornets